MbProg/Fitup/README.md

     * Asked about single page app and to rewrite  all urls to index.html, answer with No
     * When asked to overwrite index.html, say No.
     * Now you have to deploy your web app in firebase with the command: firebase deploy
     * After your web site has been deployed successfully, a Hosting URL will be displayed.
-Copy this URL and set it in DAL_Utilities.KompassURL and the Android project, after you have cloned it in step II.
+Copy this URL and set it in DAL_Utilities.KompassURL and the Android project, after you have cloned it in step II. (pay attention that the URL has to have a slash at the end of the address "https://FIREBASE_ADDRESS/")